MiM Global Economic Transformation & Technology

 - Opportunity recognition: technology & entrepreneurship in Silicon Valley

-►Plus 1 elective, per semester, chosen from any of the academic departments at UC Berkeley, subject to availability
+►Plus 1 course, per semester, chosen from any of the academic departments at UC Berkeley, subject to availability

 Age range: 21-24